How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 WooCommerce Product Add-Ons Ultimate

-Install and activate Add-Ons Ultimate
+Step 1: Install and activate Add-Ons Ultimate

 For all the examples in this article, your first step in creating your Name Your Price product is to install the Add-Ons Ultimate plugin in WordPress.
 Once you do that, you can create your product.

-When you’re ready, you can move onto how to create the product itself.
+When you’re ready, you can move onto how to create the name your price field itself.

-How to add a WooCommerce name your price field
+How to add a WooCommerce ‘Name Your Price’ field

 To add a name your price field to your WooCommerce product: